mheadd/how-to-talk-to-civic-hackers/the_challenges_to_engagement.md

 Interacting with a volunteer community—particularly one that is comprised largely of technologists, developers, and creative individuals—is more complicated than interacting with other outside constituencies.
 Since the market values the skills of this community highly, they are typically very aware of the value of their efforts.
 Engaging this community requires an understanding that members want to be a part of both building the solution and helping identifying the problem to be worked on.

-Alex Hillman, cofounder of the pioneering Philadelphia coworking space Indy Hall and an expert on building and nurturing creative communities, offers the following observation on engaging a community around a specific problem or issue:
+Alex Hillman, cofounder of the pioneering Philadelphia coworking space Indy Hall and an expert on building and nurturing creative communities, offers the following observation on engaging a community around a specific problem or issue:<sup>6</sup>

 >People don't like a story where they know what happens (or is supposed to happen) at the end nearly as much as they like a story with potential and possibility.
 You can tell people how it's going to go, or you can learn to let them co-author the story with you.